Fear #

 LEAKY SHIP

-You are focused, disciplined, and committed to a destination.
+The leaky ship is focused, disciplined, and committed to a destination.
 Full steam ahead!
-But there are cracks underneath the surface that you are tolerating or avoiding.
-Whether you’re aware of them or not, there are issues that aren’t being addressed.
-If you don’t deal with the real issues that are causing the leaks, the ship will sink.
+But there are cracks underneath the surface that are tolerated or avoided.
+Whether aware of them or not, there are issues that aren’t being addressed that are causing leaks.
+If they aren’t dealt with, the ship will sink.

 Core Value